 Keep the following tips in mind to help ensure the safe storage of DOGE and any other crypto coins or tokens:

 - Research your options.
 Before choosing a wallet to store your DOGE, make sure you've thoroughly researched what it has to offer.
 Is it backed by a reputable provider?
 What security features does it include?
 Has it ever been hacked?
 Considering these questions will help you find a safe and secure storage option.

 - Go offline.
 Cold storage is widely considered to be the safest way to store cryptocurrency.
-With this in mind, if you’re holding a large balance, consider leaving a small amount of coins/tokens in an easily accessible wallet (if needed) and moving the rest into offline storage, for example a hardware wallet.
+With this in mind, if you're holding a large balance, consider leaving a small number of coins/tokens in an easily accessible wallet (if needed), and move the rest into offline storage, for example, a hardware wallet.